fonoster/routr/SPECS.md

 **Functional Requirements**

-The following functionality are Must have for an implementation of an *EdgePort*:
+The following functions are Must have for an implementation of a *EdgePort*:

-- *Accept SIP Msg* - Accept Messages using as transport *UDP*, *TCP*, *TLS*, *WS*, and *WSS*
+- *Accept SIP Msg* - Accept Messages using as transport UDP, TCP, TLS, WS, and WSS
 - *Accept SIP Msg (Part2)* - Accept Messages on all interfaces
 - *Parse SIP Msg* - Parse Messages into a protobuf
 - *Keep Msg's state* - MUST keep the state until the Message is processed or a timeout occurrs
 - *Reject Msgs from banned IPs* - MUST have a mechanism to indentify and discard unwanted Messages
 - *Health Check* - MUST have a mechanism to indentify health of the service
+- *M.E.L.T* - Must be capable of collecting and sending M.E.L.T to external systems

 **Non-functional Requirements**

-The following requirements are Nice to have for an implementation of an *EdgePort*:
+The following requirements are important to have for an implementation of an *EdgePort*:

 - *Parsing Time* -  Msg parse time effeciency should < *TBT*
 - *Msg Processed/second* - Should be able to process *TBT* number of Msg per second
 - *Recoverability* - Recover from an unhealthy state

 **Service Configuration**